100 Notable alumni of

 -

-Rodolfo "Rudy" Francisco Acuña is an American historian, professor emeritus at California State University, Northridge, and a scholar of Chicano studies.
-He authored the 1972 book Occupied America: A History of Chicanos.
+Rodolfo "Rudy" Francisco Acuña is an American historian, and professor emeritus at California State Northridge.
+He is also a scholar of Chicano studies and the author of the 1972 book Occupied America: A History of Chicanos, a foundational Mexican American history survey.

 -